wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/storing-and-forwarding-messages.md

         wso2server.bat
         ```

-    See the [WSO2 EI 6.5.0 documentation](https://docs.wso2.com/display/EI650/Running+the+Product) for more information on how to run the WSO2 MB.
+    See the [WSO2 EI 6.6.0 documentation](https://docs.wso2.com/display/EI660/Running+the+Product) for more information on how to run the Message Broker profile.

 #### Restart the Micro Integrator